 Everything was paid for up front and he could just sit back, relax, and drink mojitos for breakfast. <— I’m kidding about that last part.
 He drank coffee martinis most mornings.
 The man has standards. 😉

-How to make a mojito:
+How to Make a Mojito:

 You’ll start by adding plenty of fresh mint leaves to a pitcher along with some sugar and lime wedges.
 Muddle them together.

-Serve these mojitos over plenty of ice and garnish with a sprig of mint, if desired.
+Mojito Mix: Finally you can pour the club soda and your preferred brand of white rum right into the pitcher.
+Give it a quick stir and serve these mojitos over plenty of ice and garnish with a sprig of mint, if desired.

 Raspberry Vodka Lemonade: So refreshing on a hot afternoon.